+The following process is to be used when staff requests information that might constitute confidential supervisory information from a bank.
 The first step is to make a written request to the bank for the information.
 Presumably, this request could be a civil investigative demand or a voluntary request in lieu of a CID.
-The request should say that you understand that some of the information the Bureau is seeking may be OCC non-public information, and that you request that the bank request permission from the OCC to release the information to the Bureau.
-You should advise the bank that, pursuant to 12 C.F.R.
-Part IV, it should direct its request to Horace Sneed, Director for Litigation, Office of the Comptroller of the Currency, 400 7th Street, SW, Washington, DC 20219.
-You should copy the OCC Enforcement Director on the request.
+The request should say that we understand that some of the information we are seeking may be OCC non-public information, and that we request that the bank request permission from the OCC to release the information to the us.
+We should advise the bank that, pursuant to 12 C.F.R.
+Part IV, it should direct its request to Greg Taylor, Director of Litigation, Office of the Comptroller of the Currency, 400 7th Street, SW, Washington, DC 20219.
+We should copy the OCC Enforcement Director Monica Freas on the request.

-If approved, the OCC would then authorize the bank to share its information with the Bureau (and require the bank to provide the OCC with an inventory of documents provided to the Bureau for their tracking purposes).
-The OCC would send a separate letter to the Bureau authorizing the release pursuant to Part IV, including restrictions on the Bureau's use and disclosure of the information.
-Because the request comes from the Enforcement Office conducting an investigation (as opposed to a supervisory examination), the letter would not apply to the bank's privileged information (attorney-client, work product).
+The OCC would then authorize the bank to share its information with the us (and require the bank to provide the OCC with an inventory of documents provided to us for their tracking purposes).
+The OCC would send a separate letter to us authorizing the release pursuant to Part IV, including restrictions on our use and disclosure of the information.
+Because we are the Enforcement Office conducting an investigation (as opposed to a supervisory examination), the letter would not apply to the bank's privileged information (attorney-client, work product).